Characterizing Distances of Networks on the Tensor Manifold: Preliminaries

-We now have a natural distance that measures the length of the geodesic curve that connects any two ``points'' on our network manifold.
-This is particularly important as we can now begin to perform statistics over a family of networks.
+We now have a natural distance that measures the length of the geodesic curve that connects any two ``points'' on our tensor (network) manifold.
+This is particularly important as it allows for characterization of functionality over a family of networks as we will highlight in the next sections.